Before you quit: what the evidence says about preparation

 Both approaches can work.
 The right choice depends on your usage pattern and personal preference.

-Abrupt cessation (cold turkey) works well for people with high motivation and a strong social support system.
+Works well for people with high motivation and a strong social support system.
 Symptoms tend to be more intense early but resolve faster.
 Most clinical research on cannabis cessation uses this approach.

-Gradual reduction can reduce the severity of withdrawal symptoms and suits people who find cold turkey psychologically difficult.
+Can reduce the severity of withdrawal symptoms and suits people who find cold turkey psychologically difficult.
 The key is setting a firm endpoint — reducing without a defined quit date often leads to prolonged low-level use without reaching abstinence.

 If you prefer easing in first, use this step-by-step cannabis reduction plan to build momentum before full abstinence.